nuken/Kids-Learning-Hub/README.md

 # Kids Learning App Collection

-This project is a simple, ad-free, and fully responsive web portal that hosts four separate learning applications for children: **Alphabet Fun**, **Numbers Fun**, a **Coloring Book**, and **Let's Spell**.
+This project is a simple, ad-free, and fully responsive web portal that hosts five separate learning applications for children: **Alphabet Fun**, **Numbers Fun**, a **Coloring Book**, **Let's Spell**, and **Video Time**.

-The main `index.html` file acts as a central hub, allowing a child to easily launch any of the four apps.
+The main `index.html` file acts as a central hub, allowing a child to easily launch any of the five apps.
 Each application has been modified with a non-intrusive "Home" button, allowing for easy navigation back to this main menu.

 The applications are designed to work perfectly on desktops, tablets (iPad, Android), and phones in both portrait and landscape modes.